alagla/goq/README.md

 Qupla runtime representations and Qupla interpreter

 - [supervisor](https://github.com/lunfardo314/goq/tree/master/supervisor) contains Qubic
-Supervisor according to _Qubic Computational Model_ (QCM).
+Supervisor as it is defined in _Qubic Computational Model_ (QCM).
 Supervisor is completely independent from Qupla/Abra.
 It interacts with _entities_ using abstract `EntityCore` interface.
 _Entity_ can be Qupla function with interpreter or any other software agent able to calculate trit vector output (or null value) from trit vector input.
-Supervisor API is defined in the file `api.go`.
+Exported supervisor API can be found in the file `api.go`.

 - [examples/goq-cli](https://github.com/lunfardo314/goq/tree/dev/examples/goq-cli) contains
-_goq-cli_, an implementation of a simple command line interface to Qupla and supervisor.
+_goq-cli_, a simple command line interface to Qupla and supervisor.
 Primary purpose of _goq-cli_ is testing of the library itself.
 It hopefully can be used to test and debug any Qupla modules.
 Please find _goq-cli_ command reference below.